 The Fund does not have a committed minimum rate to reduce the scope of investments prior to the application of the investment strategy.
-Rather the Fund will invest at least 50% of its total assets in fixed income instruments of companies that exhibit positive or improving environmental, social and governance characteristics.
+Rather the Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving E and/or S characteristics.